PayPal Payouts API Integration in PHP

 Step 2: Add PayPal Configuration Constants

-Just like in PayPal Checkout with Payment Buttons in PHP we need to add configuration constants for PayPal environment, client ID and client secret.
+Just like in PayPal Checkout with Payment Buttons in PHP, we need to add configuration constants for the PayPal environment, client ID, and client secret.

 constants.php